Updated: Apr 30

 The Trapper Keeper was introduced by Mead in 1978, and revolutionized the way students organized papers which would ultimately accomplish nothing.
 When I was a kid, I thought the company name was pronounced "me-ad."
 What an idiot.
 In August of 2019, Big G Creative released the Trapper Keeper Game, just in time for the dreaded Back to School.
 Kelly Zive from Big G's public relations asked if I would like a sample for review on Retro Injection.
 I jumped at the chance, never turning down a freebie in my life.
 Thanks for thinking of me, Kelly!
 (This is our ninety-fifth article, and "Kelly Zive" sounds a lot like "ninety-five."
 Cosmic.)

 I was intrigued by the Trapper Keeper Game being packaged inside a miniature Trapper Keeper!
-Available exclusively at Target (MSRP $16.99), the Trapper Keeper Game can be enjoyed by two to five students.
+Available at Target or my Amazon store, the Trapper Keeper Game can be enjoyed by two to five students.
 Take your choice of three styles, reminiscent of iconic designs.
 Being inspired by our impending move to Arizona, I requested the tropical Trapper.

 The synopsis of the game in the press release was tantalizingly vague, and I wondered how a game based on school could possibly be fun.
 (I am in fact still wondering that, as I await my shipment.
 Several days will lapse between now and the rest of the writeup.)

 My Trapper Keeper Game arrived two days early in an envelope which made Retro Injection seem like a legit operation.

 Big G Creative product maven Shannon Swindle enclosed a handwritten note: An old-school touch, perfect for old school supplies.
 (I'll be here all week.)